 The capital city of the Northern Territory of Australia is often unknown by international visitors despite being more multi-cultural than Australia as a whole.

-Darwin boasts over 30% of its population is born overseas.
+Over 30% of Darwin’s population is born overseas.
 With its tropical climate and huge international flair, there are plenty of awesome and fun things to do in and around the city.

-Darwin is known for its avid wildlife, particularly the saltwater crocodiles that make beaches unswimmable.
-And it’s also known for its lush national parks that allow visitors to get up close to wildlife.
+Darwin is known for its diverse wildlife, particularly the saltwater crocodiles that make beaches unswimmable.
+It’s also known for its lush national parks that allow visitors to get up close to wildlife.

 Being a tropical city, Darwin has two main seasons – the wet and dry.

-During the wet season (November to April), many places are flooded and inaccessible.
+During the wet season (November to April), many places are flooded and inaccessible, and road trips are near impossible.
 So the ideal time to visit the Northern Territory and Darwin is from May to October in the dry season.

 Despite having the smallest population of the capital cities in Australia, Darwin offers everything you need in a city including great access to food and entertainment plus some epic outdoor activities to enjoy.